AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### [!UICONTROL Audience overlap report] {#audience-overlap-report}

 This widget tabularizes the data overlap from all available audiences filtered by merge policy.
 A list of five audiences ranked from highest to lowest overlap percentages is provided for the merge policy chosen from the dropdown menu at the top of the screen.
-The two analyzed audiences are listed in the [!UICONTROL SEGMENT A NAME] and [!UICONTROL SEGMENT B NAME] columns.
+The two analyzed audiences are listed in the [!UICONTROL AUDIENCE A NAME] and [!UICONTROL AUDIENCE B NAME] columns.
 The percentage overlap is provided in the third column accurate to twelve decimal places.

 The audience overlap report helps you to build new, high-performance audiences.
 Observing high percentage overlaps enables you to suppress audiences and prevent sending the same audience to different destinations.
 They also help you identify hidden insights that might help with better segmentation.
 Low percentage overlap helps to locate unique profiles to pursue.